Hantavirus pulmonary syndrome: What are the risks?

 Q: Is it common?

 Cohen: Hantavirus pulmonary syndrome is rare — the chance of getting the disease is 1 in 13,000,000, which is less likely than being struck by lightning.
-There have only been about 50 total reported cases in California since the disease was first recognized in the U.S. in 1993.
+There were only 54 total reported cases in California from 1980 to until 2014.
 However, because it is uncommon, physicians aren't necessarily on the lookout for it when patients have flu-like symptoms, especially in those who are otherwise fit and healthy.
 Effective treatment requires active management of pulmonary symptoms well before they become severe.

 Q: Is everyone at risk?